minasow/e2e/README.txt

 		Original repacked drugs cannot be deleted from shipment page ✔ Eventually figure out what to do to test database “next” property set, records complete Ensure you can delete inventory with 0 qty   - BUGGY prints: "Verified At "2017-														04-14T23:02:32.515Z" cannot be set unless qty.												from or qty.to is set; Qty To null must be 1 or 											more"

+Current Situation:
+4/24/17
+Working on getting the code to run as one encapsulated chunk without me having to write anything in.
+Can basically do that with shipments and inventory right now.
+Will need expand this to include the users/accounts/drugs testing.
+Once it can run through like this and all the expectations are lined up and it doesn't fail on timing anywhere, then I want to expand robustness of certain transaction related tasks.
+Then can begin integrating into the development repo and considering chunking of any sort.